 Which Finance and Accounting Functions can be Outsourced?

-Outsourcing finance and accounting processes does not require an all-or-nothing approach.
+Outsourcing finance and accounting processes do not require an all-or-nothing approach.
 Many organizations choose instead to test the waters with a small set of processes – or even a single accounting task.
 You'll recall, after all, that a common reason for moving to an outsourced model for financial processes is to achieve an optimized distribution of the financial workload, freeing up your skilled in-house talent to focus on value-added, strategic duties.

-Most companies start with a highly transactional, highly repetitive task to assess the challenges, benefits and changes that come with partnering with a BPO provider that offers accountancy-specific outsourcing.
+Most companies start with a highly transactional, highly repetitive task to assess the challenges, benefits, and changes that come with partnering with a BPO provider that offers accountancy-specific outsourcing.
 Accounts Payable (AP) and Accounts Receivable (AR) are two such transactional bookkeeping functions that are popular outsourcing candidates.
 Let's look at why.

 Because AP and AR are highly manual transactional processes, they are often assigned to entry-level accounting professionals in an in-house model.
 Employee attrition is high in these areas, because as employees progress along their chosen career path – either by moving up or moving out – new talent must be sourced to fill these roles.
 This means downtime, which represents its own cost in lost productivity, plus the additional cost of hiring and training new team members to take over the role, all while the already scarce talent market drives the cost of this talent upward.

 That's a lot of money and effort dedicated to a routine bookkeeping process.
-With an outsourced model, expensive talent can be assigned to business-critical or high-judgement accounting tasks, while an FAO partner manages the sourcing, training and deployment of overseas talent where less competition – and less compensation inflation – exists.
+With an outsourced model, expensive talent can be assigned to business-critical or high-judgement accounting tasks, while an FAO partner manages the sourcing, training, and deployment of overseas talent where less competition – and less compensation inflation – exists.

 Additional transactional accounting tasks to outsource: